kercre123/wirepod-vector-python-sdk/docs/source/install-linux.rst

 This guide provides instructions on installing the Vector SDK for computers running with an Ubuntu Linux operating system.

-.. warning:: The Vector SDK is tested and and supported on Ubuntu 18.04 and 16.04.
+.. warning:: The Vector SDK is tested and and supported on Ubuntu 22.04.
 Anki makes no guarantee the Vector SDK will work on other versions of Linux.
-If you wish to try the Vector SDK on versions of Linux *other than* Ubuntu 18.04 or 16.04, please ensure the following dependencies are installed:
+If you wish to try the Vector SDK on versions of Linux *other than* Ubuntu 22.04, please ensure the following dependencies are installed:

-  * Python 3.6.1 or later
+  * Python 3.9 or later
   * pip for Python 3 (Python package installer)

 ^^^^^^^^^^^^
-Ubuntu 18.04
+Ubuntu 22.04
 ^^^^^^^^^^^^

 """""""""""""""""""